 Combined sewer systems carry both sewage and stormwater runoff.
 Combined sewers are common in urban areas.
 Normally, the entire flow goes to a sewage treatment plant, but during a heavy rain storm the flow in the sewer may be greater than it can accommodate and the excess flow has to be diverted to a receiving watercourse via an overflow (referred to as a Combined Sewer Overflow) to avoid serious flooding of nearby urban areas and at the treatment works.

-Sustainable Urban Drainage Systems are increasingly being adopted to ensure that urban areas behave more like natural catchments through the use of porous pavement surfaces and by diverting potentially-polluted water from watercourses.
-The purpose is to reduce the potential for pollution caused by direct runoff and to reduce the volume of water flowing in the drainage network thereby avoiding flooding and sewer overflows.
+Sustainable Drainage Systems (SuDS) are increasingly being adopted to ensure that urban areas behave more like natural catchments through the use of porous pavement surfaces and by diverting potentially-polluted water from watercourses.
+The purpose is to reduce the potential for pollution caused by direct runoff and to reduce the volume of water flowing in the drainage network, thereby avoiding flooding and sewer overflows.

 For further information see:

 The following website from the USA offers a range of best practice guidance documents on managing storm water in urban and agricultural situations:

 Eutrophication – the consequences of nutrient enrichment arising